 Given the international and commercial nature of his practice, Gavin Kealey often advises on issues of private international law: on issues of governing law, jurisdiction, anti-suit injunctions.
 He is constantly involved in the important strategic and tactical decisions that need to be made on these issues which often directly or indirectly affect the outcome of any dispute.

-Gavin Kealey has been recommended as a leading silk consecutively for over 12 years in both Chambers & Partners and The Legal 500 in the following categories: Commercial Dispute Resolution, Insurance, International Arbitration: Arbitrator, International Arbitration: Commercial & Insurance, Shipping & Commodities and Aviation.
+Gavin Kealey has been recommended as a leading silk consecutively since 2008 in both Chambers & Partners and The Legal 500.
+Gavin is ranked in the following categories: Commercial Dispute Resolution, Insurance, International Arbitration: Arbitrator, International Arbitration: Commercial & Insurance, Shipping & Commodities and Aviation.